navidman/huge_excel_file_challenge/README.md

 make import-log
 ```

-2. If you don't wish to use docker it's alright(I highly recommend using the first approach considering better user experience).
+2. If you don't wish to use docker it's alright.
 Just clone the project or unzip the compressed file provided by email and follow these instructions:
 ```shell
 cp .env.example .env
 ```